 EDP’s Character Development Programme focuses on inculcating the 7 school values – Diligence; Perseverance; Integrity; Innovation; Compassion; Respect & Responsibility; into our pupils.
 Assembly Talks on the school values are conducted termly, in which pupils, teachers or other EDP staff members that have exhibited the school values to a great degree will be highlighted.
 Pupils are also encouraged to reflect on the message delivered at the Assembly Talk by completing a customised level-based Reflection Worksheet after the talk.
-This message will be further reinforced during Form Teacher Guidance Period (FTGP) where Form and Co-Form Teachers will conduct Pastoral Care lessons or workshops for the pupils.
+This message will be further reinforced during Form Teacher Guidance Period (FTGP) where Form and Co-Form Teachers will conduct school-based Values Education lessons or workshops for the pupils.

 Assembly Talk on Character Values